 Their vestigial ‘winglets’, hidden under shaggy plumage, are only 20cm long.
 They may be flightless, but by golly they can run!
 With their powerful legs, emus can reach speeds of 50kph with a running stride of 3m.
 Little wonder their Latin genus name 'Dromaius' is taken from the Greek word for ‘racer’.

-Emus feature prominently in Indigenous Australian culture.
+Emus feature prominently in Aboriginal stories and culture.
 They're the inspiration behind dances, the subject of astrological mythology (the emu constellation) and other creation stories.